tetratelabs/kubecon2022-eu-immersion-day/docs/istio.md

 This will simplify our ability to observe http requests in the mesh.

+???+ note "What is Telemetry resource?"
+    The [Telemetry resource](https://istio.io/latest/docs/reference/config/telemetry/){target=_blank} is a Kubernetes custom resource that defines how the telemetry is generated for workloads within the mesh.

 ## Scenario 1: Load-balancing across multiple endpoints

 ### Deploy httpbin

-As in the previous lab, we use [httpbin](https://httpbin.org/) as the application under test.
+As in the previous lab, we use [httpbin](https://httpbin.org/){target=_blank} as the application under test.

-Istio conveniently provides httpbin as one of its [sample applications](https://github.com/istio/istio/tree/master/samples/httpbin).
+Istio conveniently provides httpbin as one of its [sample applications](https://github.com/istio/istio/tree/master/samples/httpbin){target=_blank}.

-For convenience, you will find a copy of the [`httpbin.yaml`](https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml) Kubernetes manifest in the `artifacts` folder.
+For convenience, you will find a copy of the [`httpbin.yaml`](https://raw.githubusercontent.com/istio/istio/master/samples/httpbin/httpbin.yaml){target=_blank} Kubernetes manifest in the `artifacts` folder.

-Deploy httpbin to the default namespace:
+Deploy `httpbin` to the default namespace:

 ??? tldr "httpbin.yaml"
     ```yaml linenums="1"